IISRI in the Media

 In 1851, at Rocky Point on the banks of the Barwon River in Geelong, James Harrison, invented the first commercial ice-making machine in the world.
 Thus began a culture for research and innovation in the region that continues today.

 The AGVC is an annual event intended to stimulate robotics related research in Australian tertiary institutions.
 The competition requires entrants to develop autonomous robotic vehicles to successfully negotiate an outdoor obstacle course.
-The 2nd AnnualAutonomous Ground Vehicle Competition (AGVC) was jointly organised by the Defence Science and Technology Organisation (DSTO) and the Centre for Intelligent Systems Research (CISR), and hosted by CISR at the Deakin University Waurn Ponds Campus from 4th-8th December 2014.
+The 2nd AnnualAutonomous Ground Vehicle Competition (AGVC) was jointly organised by the Defence Science and Technology Organisation (DSTO) and the Institute for Intelligent Systems Research and Innovation (IISRI) formally the Centre for Intelligent Systems Research (CISR), and hosted by IISRI at the Deakin University Waurn Ponds Campus from 4th-8th December 2014.

 AGVC 2014 was another very successful event; the standard of the competition was raised once again and competing teams made significant progress from 2013.
 This year there were 10 teams from around Australia, with the Mechatronics 2 team from University of New South Wales completing the course and claiming first prize.
 The winners received a $15,000 prize and the opportunity to compete in the Intelligent Ground Vehicle Competition(IGVC) in the USA.
 The judging panel also presented a $1,000 Innovation Award for particularly innovative ideas or technologies to the Viking Robotics team from University of New South Wales in recognition of their achievement in controlling a Clearpath Robotics Husky platform solely from a mobile phone.
 Team UWA from the University of Western Australia were also received a $300 Encouragement Award from the judges.